About Dr. Selassie

 Dr. Patricia Pimentel Selassie is a third generation physician.
 She received her Naturopathic Doctorate degree from Bastyr University in Seattle, Washington and her Bachelor degree from Towson University in Baltimore, Maryland.
 Dr. Selassie is the founder of New Flower Center for Naturopathic Medicine in Brooklyn, New York.
 Her practice is centered on family medicine; committed to serving with integrity, listening, caring and excellence.

-Having gained the reputation as “a doctor you can talk to”, Dr. Selassie is the Director of Nutrition at the supplement company, Invite Health.
-She hosts the Invite Health Radio Program once a week that has up to 22,000 listeners in New York, New Jersey, Connecticut, and Florida.
-As a dynamic speaker, Dr. Selassie has given presentations on the Naturopathic Medical Profession at The City University of New York, Columbia University, Drexel University, Howard University, James Madison University, New York University, and Princeton University among others.
-Because of her love of nutrition and good food, Dr. Selassie is proud to have earned the credential of Certified Nutrition Specialist (C.N.S.) given by the Certification Board for Nutrition Specialists.
+As a dynamic speaker, known by her patients and listeners as “a doctor you can talk to,” she hosted a weekly radio program for seven years with 22,000 listeners in New York, New Jersey, Connecticut, and Florida.
+Dr. Selassie has given presentations on the Naturopathic Medical Profession at The City University of New York, Columbia University, Drexel University, Howard University, James Madison University, New York University, and Princeton University, among others.
+Dr. Selassie is a popular instructor at the New York Open Center, teaching about Detox, Skin, Gut Inflammation, and the Thyroid.
+Because nothing impacts our health more than food, Dr. Selassie is proud to have earned the credential of Certified Nutrition Specialist (C.N.S.), the gold standard credential for advanced nutrition professionals.

 Dr. Selassie was born in Baltimore, Maryland.
-Her home is in Brooklyn, New York where she lives with her husband and their four daughters.
+Her home is in Brooklyn, New York, where she lives with her husband, their four daughters, and their grandmother.
 In addition, she joins her husband in collecting archival materials pertaining to Ethiopian and Rastafari Art and Culture.
 These are centralized in The Haile Selassie I International University Museum and Research Library Center in Brooklyn, NY.
 She enjoys cooking, going to the park with her family, and loves all books from Personal Growth and Development, Business, Marketing, Mind-Set, and of course Health.
-Tune in to hear Dr. Selassie’s Live Radio Program every Monday 10-11 AM EST on WLIB 1190AM or www.wlib.com .

 About The New Flower Center for Naturopathic Medicine